Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 Great question!
 There are times a vet will recommend a low-protein diet, such as to reduce the strain on kidney and liver that happens when processing protein.

 My Leo had chronic kidney disease, and he was on low-protein prescription kibble diet for most of his life.
-I fully believe it's what kept him going.
+I fully believe it's what kept him going, as we noticed a marked improvement when we started feeding it to him.

 Grain-free is touted as top tier choice, but it's not backed by studies as of yet.

-In fact, grain-free foods often contain other sources of carbohydrates such as potatoes, sweet potatoes, peas and even tapioca, all of which are no better or healthier for cats than grains.
+In fact, grain-free options often contain other sources of carbohydrates such as potatoes, sweet potatoes, peas and even tapioca, all of which are no better or healthier for cats than grains.

-It seems like Franklin's vet recommended one of their in-house stocked prescription diets which is formulated for cholesterol and or heart problems, and this food contains some grain.
+It seems like Franklin's vet recommended feeding one of their in-house stocked prescription diets which is formulated for cholesterol and or heart problems, and this contains some grain.

 I would think that this food has the right proportions of everything he needs such as adequate protein for heart health, and Omega 3 fatty acids, and probably be low-fat if Franklin has cholesterol issues.